davidtchiu/davidtchiu.github.io/people/index.md

 #### Students

-Here's is a list of my former research advisees and a half-hearted effort of tracking where they've gone.
+Here's is a list of my research advisees and a half-hearted effort of tracking where they've gone.

 ##### Undergraduate Research Alumni
 - Lily Gustafson (BS'27 expected, Puget Sound)